coreweave/tensorizer/README.md

 by tensorizer as they would require supplemental quantization parameters to be deserialized correctly.

+**NOTE:** The exact choice of intermediate types as `int16` and `int32` is considered an implementation detail, and is subject to change, so they should not be relied upon.

+**NOTE2:** This does not interfere with storing actual `int` datatypes used in tensors in tensorized files.

 ### Numpy Support

 Tensorizer can be used with `numpy` directly to read and write